chaoticgd/wrench/docs/format_spec.md

 - Removed the redundant "number" field from the tie ambient RGBA values.
 - The moby instances list is no longer nested under a "static_instances" key.
 The dynamic moby count is now called "dynamic_moby_count" in the top-level object.
 - Bounding spheres are now stored as regular 4D vectors, so the "redius" key is now "w".
+- Renamed moby instance fields that were in the form "rac23.unknown_%d" to "rac23_unknown_%d".